vvaezian/vvaezian.github.io/Programming Languages/SQL.md

 This results in shallower B-tree, smaller index size, and most importantly can make the index an *index-only scan*.
 Note that the order of the leaf node entries does not take the include columns into account.
 The index is solely ordered by its key columns.

-- In SQL Server, *include* statement are only available for non-clustered indexes.
+- In SQL Server, *include* statement are only available for non-clustered indexes, because clustered indexes alread have all the data in their leaf nodes.